-The Commerce Department issued a in trade cases targeting aluminum extrusion imports from 14 countries, including China.
+The Commerce Department issued a final determination in trade cases targeting aluminum extrusion imports from 14 countries, including China.
 The department imposed antidumping duties at rates ranging from 2.02% up to 376.85% and countervailing duties at rates ranging from 1.44% up to 168.81%.

 The U.S. Aluminum Extruders Coalition and the United Steelworkers (USW) union, filed the case.